×

 What do expats find most challenging?

 "Expats in Stuttgart often find the language barrier to be the most challenging aspect of the local culture.
 Despite many Germans speaking English, daily life and administrative tasks often require a good understanding of German.
 Another challenge is the reserved nature of the locals.
 Germans in Stuttgart are known for their directness and formality, which can come off as cold or unfriendly to newcomers.
 Understanding and adapting to the local customs and etiquette can also be difficult.
 For example, Germans value punctuality and orderliness, and not adhering to these norms can be seen as disrespectful.
 The bureaucracy in Germany is also often cited as a challenge.
 Dealing with paperwork and understanding the complex rules and regulations can be overwhelming for expats.
-Lastly, the cost of living in Stuttgart is relatively high compared to other German cities, which can be a financial challenge for some expats," said one expat in Stuttgart.
+Lastly, the cost of living in Stuttgart is relatively high compared to other German cities, which can be a financial challenge for some expats," explained one expat living in Stuttgart, Germany.

 Is there a lot of crime in Stuttgart?